Course Catalog 2024-2025

 ARH 290ra Colloquium: Topics in Art History-Representing Animals (4 Credits)

 This colloquium investigates the space between animal studies and art history.
 Examining case studies from the early modern period to the present, the class considers questions such as: What constitutes the animal, and how do images shape responses to this question?
 How and why have artists deployed animals as visual signs?
 How did the collection of animal specimens in the West both depend on and sustain networks of imperialism?
-Students' conversations will center around the meaningful role images and objects play in shaping understandings of the human, the animal, nature, identity and both human and animal culture.
+Students' conversations center around the meaningful role images and objects play in shaping understandings of the human, the animal, nature, identity, and both human and animal culture.
 Prerequisite: ARH 110.
+Restrictions: ARH 290 may be taken for credit a total of 4 times with different topics.
 Enrollment limited to 20.
 (E) {A}{H}

 Fall, Spring, Variable

 Since the beginning of cinema, the decadence of the ancient Romans has been a subject of fascination.
-Starting with HBO's Rome (2005-2007) and Ridley Scott's Gladiator (2000), we'll explore the multiple sources of the visual tropes used to construct this universe and seek to analyze it in aesthetic, historical, and ideological terms.
-Their twentieth-century counterparts from films of the silent era to Hollywood epics like Spartacus (1960) and Cleopatra (1963) as well as cult classics like Caligula (1979) will be scrutinized in order to gain an understanding of how Romans function cinematically as cultural signs in varying historical contexts.
+Starting with HBO's Rome (2005-2007) and Ridley Scott's Gladiator (2000), this course explores the multiple sources of the visual tropes used to construct this universe and seeks to analyze it in aesthetic, historical and ideological terms.
+Their twentieth-century counterparts from films of the silent era to Hollywood epics like Spartacus (1960) and Cleopatra (1963), as well as cult classics like Caligula (1979), are scrutinized in order to gain an understanding of how Romans function cinematically as cultural signs in varying historical contexts.
+Restrictions: ARH 290 may be taken for credit a total of 4 times with different topics.
 Enrollment limited to 20. {A}{H}

 Fall, Spring, Variable